godotengine/godot-docs/tutorials/assets_pipeline/importing_audio_samples.rst

    Advanced dialog when double-clicking an Ogg Vorbis or MP3 file in the FileSystem dock

-This dialog allows you to edit the audio's loop point with a real-time preview, in addition to the :abbr:`BPM (Beats Per Minute)`, beat count and bar beats.
+This dialog allows you to edit the audio's loop point with a real-time preview, in addition to the :abbr:`BPM (Beats Per Minute)`, beat count, and bar beats.
-These 3 settings are currently unused, but they will be used in the future for interactive music support (which allows smoothly transitioning between different music tracks).
+These 3 settings are used for interactive music, to smoothly transition between different music tracks.

 .. note::